CamScanner Letter of Clarification

-NEW YORK, July 12, 2021 (GLOBE NEWSWIRE) -- On June 11, 2021, an app called ‘Free CamScanner’ together with 7 other apps was reported by Quick Heal Technologies Ltd as being infected with Joker spyware and later removed from Google Play Store.
+NEW YORK, July 13, 2021 (GLOBE NEWSWIRE) -- On June 11, 2021, an app called ‘Free CamScanner’, or ‘CamScanner gratuito' as translated by some media outlets, was reported by Quick Heal Technologies Ltd as being infected with Joker spyware and later removed from Google Play Store.

 It has come to our attention that the news has been misinterpreted by some news publications and on social media.
 In many instances, our CamScanner logo or even name is being used, which is causing misunderstanding and concern amongst CamScanner users.
 We would like to urge these media outlets or social media influencers to revise their content or we will seek legal action to protect our brand reputation.